|

 founded on trust and confidence.
 It is our duty to preserve client

-We hope that you will understand that, as a result of these procedures,
+confidentiality.
+We hope that you will understand that, as a result

-there are certain questions we may not be able to answer and certain
+of these procedures, there are certain questions we may not be able to

-offices you may not be allowed to enter.
-This office respects the
+answer and certain offices you may not be allowed to enter.
+This

-sensitive and confidential nature of the attorney/client privilege.
+office respects the sensitive and confidential nature of the

-This is a commitment that we make to you as our client.
+attorney/client privilege.
+This is a commitment that we make to you

 messages.
 It is possible for people to intercept and read email